Covering Desktops (DT) and Laptop/Notebook/pads (LT) (this is what we call a NO BRAIN'R)

 CPU: (the first time you will discover this is the first time the heat sink falls off.)

 The Intel chips have this feature for many many generations, it's not a new features at all.
+(THE AMD processor does the same thing for the same reasons)

 In FACT Intel CPU (and AMD) auto self shut down and HALT when too hot. (in seconds) Read page 36